COVID-19 Vaccinations - please see our COVID-19 Vaccination page for all up to date information

 You may have heard on the news about the flu campaign this year including 50-64 year olds.
 Please note currently we are unable to book this group in for a flu vaccine, however we will be sending invites in due course.
 This is because we are awaiting further information about how to access the vaccines for this cohort.
 Our original order had to be submitted in February 2020 for the eligible groups that we currently vaccinate.

 Our number of telephone appointments has increased dramatically during the Covid-19 pandemic.
-We are finding many patients are not answering when we call as planned and this is wasting valuable clinical time which could be spent on other patients.
+We cannot give you an exact time and are finding many patients are not answering when we call as planned and this is wasting valuable clinical time which could be spent on other patients.
 If you have a telephone appointment please keep your phone handy and be available to take the call.
 Please be aware the number will show as witheld or no caller ID.
 Your support is greatly appreciated.

 Smears (30th June 2020)